What is the Greater Cambridge Local Plan?

 In November 2020 we published the findings of initial expert assessments of a range of broad spatial locations and growth level options.
 You can read the findings, including the Development Strategy Options Summary Report, in the Document Library.
 We also held another series of workshops with key stakeholders to explore these findings.

-The First Proposals (preferred options) stage is the next major step in our plan making journey.
+The First Proposals stage is the next major step in our plan making journey.
 It sets out our preferred approach to the level of growth that should be planned for, and where it should be planned.
-It also highlights that there remains uncertainty about delivery of water infrastructure needed to support new growth, and how this could impact of the timing of developments proposed.
+It also highlights that there remains uncertainty about delivery of water infrastructure needed to support new growth, and how this could impact on the timing of developments proposed.

 It describes the planning policies we propose to prepare that would shape development and guide planning decisions.
 It sets out why we have identified these approaches against the alternatives available.